Addono/deploying-from-source/README.md

   3. Observe the GitHub integration doing it's work in the comments of your PR.
   4. Merge in your PR and see how long it takes for your changes to propegate.

-- Performance comparison
+- **Performance comparison**
   - Let's look into some global latency characteristics of our website, the following tool will measure the request duration from various points across the globe: https://tools.bunny.net/http-test.
 Try to see if you can pick up on:
     - Cache misses / Cold starts
-    - Deployment region: Can you see from the request duration one location all requests go to.
+    - Deployment region: Can you see from the request duration one location all requests go to?
   - For reference, compare your deployments to:
     - [news.ycombinator.com](https://tools.bunny.net/http-test?query=https://news.ycombinator.com/)
     - [hacker-news.firebaseio.com](https://tools.bunny.net/http-test?query=https://hacker-news.firebaseio.com)